Mark Brazil Ph.D.

 Mark’s main regions of interest include East Asia, especially Japan and the Russian Far East, the Asian Arctic, tropical South America, South Asia, and northwest Africa, but he has travelled to many other countries, and all continents.
 He has been involved in ornithological tourism since 1980, and has worked on expedition cruise ships as a lecturer in natural history and ornithology since 1998 in: the Mediterranean, the Atlantic, the Pacific, the Bering Sea, the Okhotsk Sea, and in West Africa, North Africa, Europe, North and South America, Antarctica, and East Asia.

 Mark has planned and led nature-focussed tours of Japan since 1983.
-For much of each year he lectures on board expedition cruise ships for Zegrahm Expeditions and leads small group nature tours for Eco-Expeditions.
-Companies he has worked for include: Zegrahm Expeditions, Hankyu International, Japan Travel Bureau, Wildlife and Nature Tours, Sunbird, Society Expeditions, Ornitholidays, Natural Habitat Adventures, Jo Van Os Photo Safaris, Island Holidays, Ibis Tours, Abercrombie and Kent, Birdquest and Noble Caledonia.
+For much of each year he lectures on board expedition cruise ships for Zegrahm Expeditions and leads small group nature tours for Zegrahm Expeditions and Expedition Easy.
+Companies he has worked for include: Zegrahm Expeditions, Hankyu Travel International, Japan Travel Bureau, Africa Easy, Wildlife and Nature Tours, Sunbird, Society Expeditions, Ornitholidays, Natural Habitat Adventures, Jo Van Os Photo Safaris, Island Holidays, Ibis Tours, Abercrombie and Kent, Birdquest and Noble Caledonia.

-Mark currently resides in Hokkaido, Japan's northern island, dividing his time between natural history and travel writing, editing, further travels in search of wildlife, and sharing his love of the natural world with fellow travellers.
+Mark and Mayumi currently reside near Teshikaga in east Hokkaido.
+Mark divides his time between natural history and travel writing, editing, further travels in search of wildlife, and sharing his love of the natural world with fellow travellers.